Dev guideAPI Reference

 Flags

-Flags are the primary component of the new Optimizely Feature Experimentation experience.
+Flags are the primary component of the Optimizely Feature Experimentation experience.
 They represent any place in your code base where you use Optimizely to control how an experience is delivered.
 They can range from a simple on-off toggle to a complex set of instructions about handling each segment of your user base.

 • A rule is the unit of targeting and allocation logic within a flag.
 Rules describe what variation the flag should deliver to a given user.